Hermosillo: Presidio de San Pedro de la Conquista del Pitic

 Before the end of the eighteenth century the former Presidio of San Pedro de la Conquista del Pitic became Villa del Pitic.

-On February 9, 1825, the Villa del Pitic was established as the head of the party, dependent on the department of Horcasitas.
+On February 9, 1825, the Villa del Pitic was established as the head of the party, dependent on the Department of Horcasitas.
 This coincided with the urbanization that the royal surveyors gave it, as it progressed steadily.

 In 1827, the city had approximately eight thousand inhabitants, and its urbanization was very particular, as the houses were scattered in all directions.
 The region was fertile, well-cultivated and provided an abundance of what was necessary for life and even many luxuries.
-Already then it was, very cheap, high quality beef that to this day is famous.
+Already then it was very cheap, high-quality beef that to this day is famous.

 The Village of Hermosillo

-On September 5, 1828, by decree no. 77 of the H. Legislature of the State of the West, the name Villa del Pitic was deleted and the name of the City of Hermosillo was imposed, in honor of the general Jalisco-jalisciense José María González de Hermosillo who in the late 1810 had carried the task of the national insurrection to lands Sinaloa-Sinaloenses, then part of the Western State as well.
+On September 5, 1828, by decree no. 77 of the H. Legislature of the State of the West, the name Villa del Pitic was deleted and the name of the City of Hermosillo was imposed, in honor of the general jalisciense José María González de Hermosillo who in the late 1810s had carried the task of the national insurrection to lands Sinaloenses, then part of the Western State as well.

 On March 12, 1831, the State of Sonora was founded and Hermosillo was its first capital from 14 May of that year to May 25, 1832, when the capital powers were transferred to the city of Arizpe.
 In 1837, the city was erected at the head of the district of its name.
-At the same date, Don Pascual Iñigo began the construction of the Chapel of Our Lady of Carmen.
+On the same date, Don Pascual Iñigo began the construction of the Chapel of Our Lady of Carmen.

-He also points out that on October 14, 1852, in the city, a section of filibusters under the command of Gastón de Raousset-Boulbon faced and defeated the national forces, who were under the leadership of General Miguel Blanco de Estrada; this as part of a revolutionary campaign of independence that was intended to turn Sonora and Lower California into colonial territories France However, Raousset remained only a few days in the city, choosing to go to Guaymas to continue his campaign where he would eventually be defeated by General José María Yáñez Carrillo in [Battle of Guaymas] (1854).
+On October 14, 1852, in the city, a section of filibusters under the command of Gastón de Raousset-Boulbon faced and defeated the national forces, who were under the leadership of General Miguel Blanco de Estrada; this was part of a revolutionary campaign of independence that was intended however to turn Sonora and Lower California into colonial territories of France.
+However, Raousset remained only a few days in the city, choosing to go to Guaymas to continue his campaign where he would eventually be defeated by General José María Yáñez Carrillo in Battle of Guaymas in 1854.